Infraviored/Remind2Rest/readme.md

 ## Features

-- **Visual Reminders**: Uses full-screen overlays to grab the user's attention and deliver the reminder message.

 - **Eye Relax Reminder**: Encourages users to look away from the screen periodically to reduce eye strain.
 The reminder flashes alternating colors to promote distance gazing.

 - **Posture Reminder**: Periodically reminds users to correct their sitting posture.
 Users can also rate their current posture, providing a feedback loop to improve over time.

-- **Dynamic Plotting**: Offers a visualization of posture ratings over time, utilizing advanced interpolation techniques for smooth curves.
+- **Dynamic Plotting**: Offers a visualization of posture ratings over time.

 - **Configuration GUI**: A user-friendly graphical interface (`setup.py`) to adjust various settings of the application.